MSP Quinten Thomas Memorial Scholarship

 For questions about this award, please contact Dr. Martha Escobar at martha.d.escobar@csun.edu

-If you receive Financial Aid (including loans), your financial aid award(s) may be adjusted if you receive a scholarship amount that exceeds your financial aid total limit.
-Speak to a financial aid counselor during walk-in hours to get a detailed overview of your individual situation.
+Please note: If you are receiving Financial Aid (including loans), your financial aid award(s) may be adjusted if you receive a scholarship amount that exceeds your financial aid total limit.
+Speak to a financial aid counselor during walk-in hours to get a detailed overview about your individual situation.

 Award